parduhn/rs-ms-arp/README.md

   "ip4": "102.12.123.1"
 }
 ```
+## Release
+Deploy service witn `deploy.sh`.
+This copies the batch file `start_all.sh` to the directory /timeover/serivces.
+Use the script to start all service in this folder. the script will create a screen in the name of the service and start each service in this screen.

+This is located here, because it is the first service.

 ## Based on
 A simple web API to do an [arp](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) scan on the local network and get human-readable results of vendor hardware on the local wifi network.